Poet. Educator. Performer

 José Olivarez is the son of Mexican immigrants and the author of the book of poems, Citizen Illegal.
 Along with Felicia Chavez and Willie Perdomo, he is co-editing the forthcoming anthology, The BreakBeat Poets Vol. 4: LatiNEXT.
 He is the co-host of the poetry podcast, The Poetry Gods and a recipient of fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, & the Conversation Literary Festival.
 He lives in Chicago.

-José is a master teaching artist.
-He is the Lead Teaching Artist for the Teen Lab Program at the Art Institute in Chicago, IL.
+José is a master teaching artist. in 2017-2018, he was the Lead Teaching Artist for the Teen Lab Program at the Art Institute in Chicago, IL.
 He teaches and writes curriculum for Young Chicago Authors (Chicago, IL).
 In the past, he has led writing workshops and diversity trainings for institutions such as: Lincoln Center (New York, NY), The Metropolitan Museum of Art (New York, NY), Studio Museum of Harlem (New York, NY), The Adirondack Center for Writing (Saranac Lake, NY), Inside Out Literary Arts (Detroit, Michigan) and many more community organizations and universities.

 Email The Poetry Gods: emailthepoetrygods at gmail dot com